-The clafoutis batter should look like a runny flan or pancake batter.
+The clafoutis batter should look like a very runny flan or pancake batter.
 It will set, don’t worry.
 You can divide it over separate smaller tart tins or decide to make one large clafoutis tart and cut it into wedges afterwards.
 In that case I suggest to leave the clafoutis in the oven a little longer to make sure that the center has thoroughly set.
-Don’t worry: the edge of the clafoutis while baking can sometimes puff up a little.
-As soon as you take it out of the oven, it will kind of collapse again and sink.
-You don’t necessarily have to use cherries.
-Clafoutis can also be made with plums for example.
-Every now and then when I set foot in France I sometimes come across raspberry or apple clafoutis.
-Take a look at my grape clafoutis recipe and pear clafoutis with saffron as well!

 Cherry clafoutis tastes best when it comes freshly baked out of the oven.
 I wouldn’t recommend making it a day in advance.
 I tasted a leftover wedge of it the day after but it tasted a bit bland and rubbery.
 Lukewarm clafoutis is still the best.

 - 2,5 oz pastry flour (70 g)

 - ⅔ cup whole milk (160 ml), lukewarm